nickjoven/intro-to-react/README.md

 https://dmitripavlutin.com/react-props/

-Props stands for properties--it's a shorter word but barely.
-Kind of hate it, but whatever..
+Props stands for properties--it's a shorter word (barely).
+Kind of hate it, but whatever.
 They are important for making reusable code, much in the way that parameters allow functions to serve general uses.

 The more dynamic, the better!
 Right?